Childhood and Education Journey of Dennis Rodman in Timeline

 Discover the defining moments in the early life of Dennis Rodman.
 From birth to education, explore key events.

-May 13, 1961: Dennis Rodman's Birth
+May 13, 1961: Dennis Rodman's birth

 Others born on this day/year

-1982: Adoption by the Rich Family
+1982: Rodman 'Adopts' the Rich Family

-1993: Suicide Attempt and Reinvention
+1993: Rodman's Suicide Attempt and Transformation

-1993: Divorce and Playoff Miss
+1993: Rodman's Divorce and Pistons' Struggles

 In 1996, Dennis Rodman wore a wedding dress to promote his autobiography, "Bad as I Wanna Be".